Then, we could just gut it and start fresh. Plus, an old kitchen would save us some money on the asking price.

 As far as cost, we spent about $150 on the gel stain and polyurethane and about another $20 on foam brushes and chemical-resistant gloves.

-The cabinet pulls worked out to be around $200, making the total cost just under $400.
+The kitchen cabinet pulls worked out to be around $200, making the total cost just under $400.

 Here is an after picture – with the refaced cabinets, new appliances, and the tile backsplash Ash did right after we put the cabinet doors and drawers back.

-Here is another look at before and after.
+Here is another look at before and after and the difference that gel staining kitchen cabinets made.

 We also replaced the gold chandelier with this modern one from Overstock.